klhuillier/con-error/README.md

   exact line in the application with grep)
 - context gives a snapshot of the local variable state of the frame this error was thrown from

+**ConError makes a deep clone of the given contextual object on creation.** The reason for doing this deep clone is to avoid problems where values visible to the ConError creation point are altered before the ConError is printed or inspected in a debugger.
+With very large objects, you probably will want to limit the properties given as context.

 Typical usage would be: